THC-QA/sfia_project_2/README.md

 + The SQL server is configured to only accept connections from the 3 active VMs.
 + All of the VMs are configured to accept swarm port traffic only from each other.
 Details found [here](https://docs.docker.com/engine/swarm/swarm-tutorial/#open-protocols-and-ports-between-the-hosts).
 + The Manager and Worker node are configured to act as http servers, to enable the swarm to display content.
 + The Jenkins server allows in and outbound port 80 traffic for the dual purpose of receiving webhooks and testing swarm content.
+This also allows the WebHook to function as intended.
++ To run the tests, port 5000 allows connection to the SQL server IP address.
-+ Port 8080 on the Jenkins server allows content from the workstation, to allow configuration and builds.
++ Port 8080 on the Jenkins server allows connections from the workstation, to allow configuration and builds.
 + `test.env` was copied directly to the Jenkins server to avoid exposure.
 + `api.env` was copied directly to the Jenkins server to avoid exposure.
 + `inventory.cfg` was copied directly to the Jenkins server to avoid exposure.